 Using Rhythm already simplifies performance conversations because you are sharing progress and getting feedback on your goals every week.
 Having the continuous cycle of feedback takes the pressure off these performance meetings because you and your manager both already know where things stand—no surprises!
 You're already clear on your role and you know what success looks like on your goals, and your manager knows how you've been doing on those goals week to week.
 Your performance reviews can shift from updating on the status of projects or rehashing issues from many months ago and become more valuable as you reflect on your future goals, examine patterns, and seek coaching on skills and competencies you are developing.

-If you want to check out our new Job Performance tools in Rhythm, we'd love to give you a sneak peek!
+If you want to check out our new Job Performance tools in Rhythm, we'd love to give you a sneak peek, it can teach you how to align employees with company goals.

 Here are other blogs on Performance Reviews and People Management you might like: